February 12th, 2016

 “Having already been engaged in the serialization of individual unit dose pharmaceutical products for over eight years, I am convinced that our service exceeds the standards called for by the directive.
 It is crucial that patients are protected from falsified medicines and recalled products.
 Now that the deadline for enforcement has been set, we strongly urge companies to prepare for this and bear in mind the scale and cost of the task ahead.”

-Sharp Packaging Solutions have serialised over two billion units of pharmaceutical products from their US and EU packaging facilities and currently have over 40 serialisation projects running with customers across several international serialisation legislations including the US, Europe, South Korea and China.
-Additionally, Sharp is rapidly expanding a roll out programme based on the company’s expertise and use of proven software solutions.
+Sharp has serialized over two billion units of pharmaceutical products from their US and EU packaging facilities and currently has over 40 serialization projects running with customers across several international serialization legislations including the US, Europe, South Korea and China.
+Additionally, Sharp is rapidly expanding a rollout program based on the company’s expertise and use of proven software solutions.